tess-jl/aws-developer-course/notes/12_AWS_Integration_Messaging.md

 righ click--> send message--> can delay up to 15 mins --> send --> now UI has message! --> view/delete message, see receive count increment

 ### DLQ Hands On for redrive policy
+-might want to keep messages longer to make sure they're processed -need to set a redrive policy on 1st queue to talk and send messages to the DLQ we just created

+configure queue action --> redrive policy set
+-see the redrive policy tab for policy

+### SQS CLI Practice